Jaisocx-Tools/Workspace/workspace/ts/www/packages/Tooltip/README.md

 ## Future improvals:
 10. Showing/Hiding feature: Constant default css transition, Constant default css transition property to hide, object css rule name: css rule value, e.g. 0
-16. setMarginEventTarget: between the eventtarget and the arrow ( or the tooltip with no arrow )
 17. setEventTargetSelector ( cssSelector: any )
 18. the basic show()/hide() oneliner methods to define from the the .hide__  and .showTooltip() methods
 props: